 In 2006, the state's benefits programs improved somewhat with the addition of PPO options for employee health coverage.
-However, the State's traditional indemnity plan will be eliminated in 2008, which will lessen the options available for health coverage.
+However, the State's traditional indemnity plan was eliminated in 2008, which lessened the options available for health coverage.

 Paid Time Off Analysis